owl73/westmarch-landol/class/fighter.md

 counts as a kill.

 #### C: Quick Learner
-You can become pro�cient with a new weapon after 4 successful hits (instead of 8).
+You can become proficient with a new weapon after 4 successful hits (instead of 8).
 If your first attack is a critical hit, you immediately become proficient.
 #### D: Impress